Jakehenessy/linux-networking-lab/hysteria2/README.md

 Hysteria 2 Server
 ```

-Using UDP port `443` allowed the service to operate on the standard HTTP/3 port.
+Using UDP port `443` provided a standard and convenient network endpoint for client connections.

 ---